you-are-i/DevUnconf-2020-02-26/README.md

-Here you find all the prerequisites for the IBM Developer Unconference
+Here you find all the prerequisites for the IBM Developer Unconference and some other ipmortant information

 ***PREREQUISITES***
 - Bring your own laptop (preferable min.
 8GB RAM)